UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 - QLabs loads the required map and serves as the simulation environment.
 - `setup_env.py` runs once at the start to load the vehicles and their corresponding real-time models (RT models).
-This file should NOT be modified.
+This file should NOT be modified

 **Note:** This file reads the initial positions and headings of the vehicles from `spawn_locations.txt`.
-Competitors may modify `spawn_locations.txt` to set custom spawn locations.
+Competitors may modify `spawn_locations.txt` to set custom spawn locations

 - RT Model QDrone2 simulates the actuators and sensors of the QDrone2.
-Competitors only need to load this model.
+Competitors only need to load this model
 - Virtual FlightStack executes the controllers, sensor fusion algorithms, and core drone functions.
-Competitors only need to load this model.
+Competitors only need to load this model
-- QDrone2 Navigator sends waypoints to the Virtual FlightStack, reads vehicle states from it, and sends the QDrone2 intention to `game.py`.
+- QDrone2 Navigator sends waypoints to the Virtual FlightStack, reads vehicle states from it, and sends the QDrone2 intention to `game.py`

 **Note:** Competitors are expected to develop the QDrone2 Navigator.
 Specifically, they must send the correct waypoints and intentions to execute their delivery plan.
-Example implementations in both Python and MATLAB/Simulink are provided in the `9_AICA_Competition_Files` folder and may be used as a reference or modified as needed.
+Example implementations in both Python and MATLAB/Simulink are provided in the `9_AICA_Competition_Files` folder and may be used as a reference or modified as needed

 - RT Model QCar2 simulates the actuators and sensors of the QCar2.
-Competitors only need to load this model.
+Competitors only need to load this model
 - Virtual DriveStack executes the sensor fusion algorithms and core car functions.
-Competitors only need to load this model.
+Competitors only need to load this model
-- QCar2 Navigator sends velocity and steering commands to the Virtual DriveStack, reads vehicle states from it, and sends the QCar2 intention to `game.py`.
+- QCar2 Navigator sends velocity and steering commands to the Virtual DriveStack, reads vehicle states from it, and sends the QCar2 intention to `game.py`

 **Note:** Competitors are expected to develop the QCar2 Navigator.
 Specifically, they must send the correct velocity commands, steering commands, and intentions to execute their delivery plan.
 A controller for autonomous driving must be implemented within the QCar2 Navigator.
-Example implementations in both Python and MATLAB/Simulink are provided in the `9_AICA_Competition_Files` folder and may be used as a reference or modified as needed.
+Example implementations in both Python and MATLAB/Simulink are provided in the `9_AICA_Competition_Files` folder and may be used as a reference or modified as needed

 - The QDrone2 Navigator and QCar2 Navigator can each be developed in Python or MATLAB/Simulink.
 - `game.py` enforces the game rules, handles pickup, vehicle-to-vehicle package transfer, and drop-off logic, and tracks scoring.
 This file should NOT be modified.
 - All components must be loaded and run continuously until the mission is complete.
-A batch file `run_all.bat` is provided to load all components for Python-based Navigator implementations, and `run_all.m` is provided for MATLAB/Simulink implementations.
+A batch file `run_all.bat` is provided to load all components for Python-based Navigator implementations, and `run_all.m` is provided for MATLAB/Simulink implementations

 ---